TUR

 Back to all posts

-AI as Co-Founder - Lessons from 6 Months of Collaboration
+AI as Co-Founder — Human-AI Collaboration That Actually Works

 Six months ago, we began an experiment: What happens when you treat AI not as a tool, but as a co-founder?
 The results have been surprising, challenging, and ultimately transformative for how we think about business building.